FishlandicFishy/public-domain-fonts/cjk/outline/index.md

 \*: These are relatively low quality scans; some glyphs appear to be bitmap and not smoothed out, but some are smoothed out

 #: Some glyphs in Huiwen Mincho and Oradano Mincho are identical

+Note also that Oradano Mincho incorrectly uses the glyph for 儘 for the codepoint 侭.